Preface to 2019 Edition

 In choosing policies to focus on, I am guided in part by international convention and in part by governments’ extensive reporting on this topic.
 The Intended Nationally Determined Contributions submitted by more than 160 nations to the UN Framework Convention on Climate Change show a broad international consensus that policies on energy, transportation, urbanization and forestry, among others, are considered “climate policies.”
 The Chinese government’s official documents on climate change show the same.

 Several official documents are important resources for anyone interested in China’s climate policies.
-Every year the National Development and Reform Commission publishes a report on China’s Policies and Actions for Addressing Climate Change.
+Every year the National Development and Reform Commission (NDRC) publishes a report on China’s Policies and Actions for Addressing Climate Change.
 These reports provide detailed information on a range of topics.
 Other key sources for understanding China’s climate policies include:

 - China’s First Biennial Update Report on Climate Change, submitted to the UN Framework Convention on Climate Change in December 2016;